|Responsible University Administrator:||President|

 02/19/13: Formatted for template.
 Minor editing of punctuation and word usage throughout.05/20/13: Updated.

-02/21/17: Added sexual orientation, pregnancy, gender identify and genetic information so as to be consistent with the University non-discrimination policy; Changed address of Office of AA/EEO; Added clarifying language for appeal ground that new information presented on appeal must not have been previously available or known; Minor editing of punctuation throughout.
+02/21/17: Added sexual orientation, pregnancy, gender identity and genetic information so as to be consistent with the University non-discrimination policy; Changed address of Office of AA/EEO; Added clarifying language for appeal ground that new information presented on appeal must not have been previously available or known; Minor editing of punctuation throughout.